 This accommodation comprises of two bedrooms, one double bedroom with room for a cot or single z-bed and one twin room also with two single beds , that can be converted into bunk beds and room for a cot, and bathroom downstairs.
 In the sitting room one of the leather settees is a bed settee which makes the self catering cottage suitable for 6 guests including children.

 The connection door upstairs means that both cottages can be let as one for larger groups of up to 10 guests.
 Both cottages are fully equipped with comprehensive kitchens including dishwashers and microwaves, bed linen, tea towels and bath towels, Flat screened digital Freeview TV’s and DVD player, WIFI, music systems including a radio and CD player and have a selection of books and games.

 Situated in the North of Devon between the traditional market town of South Molton, ‘The gateway to Exmoor’ and the pretty village of Chittlehampton, North Bradbury Farm is located in the middle of beautiful countryside with stunning South facing views.
-It has easy access to award winning beaches, Exmoor and many attractions should you want a few days out.
+It has easy access to award winning beaches, Exmoor and many attractions in North Devon, should you want a few days out.